dosbox-staging/dosbox-staging/website/docs/getting-started/introduction.md

 <h3>macOS</h3>

-[TextMate](https://macromates.com/) is a free and open-source text editor for macOS which is perfect for the job.
+[TextMate](https://macromates.com/) is a free and open-source text editor for macOS, which is perfect for the job.

 !!! tip

-    When editing DOSBox configuration files in TextMate, it's best to set syntax highlighting to the *Properties* file format as shown in the below screenshot (it's the combo-box to the left of the *Tab Size* combo-box in the status bar).
+    When editing DOSBox configuration files in TextMate, it's best to set syntax highlighting to the *Properties* file format as shown in the screenshot below (it's the combo-box to the left of the *Tab Size* combo-box in the status bar).

 <figure markdown>
   ![Editing a DOSBox configuration file in TextMate](https://www.dosbox-staging.org/static/images/getting-started/textmate.png){ loading=lazy }